-Patron is also notable for its unique bottles.
-The squat glass bottles have a beehive-like shape that is hand-molded from a mostly recycled glass.
+Patrón is also notable for its unique bottles.
+The squat glass bottles have a beehive-like shape that is hand-molded from mostly recycled glass.
 They also employ the use of a hand-cut cork from Portugal that adds to the brand's environmental consciousness.

 The mixability of Patrón Silver is where my fascination truly lies.
 Sure, it is good to sip, but it is best in a balanced mixed drink with fresh fruits.

 An earthy "sunshine" feeling touches the nose with a sweet and soft agave kiss that is tantalizing.
-The palate is ultra smooth and sultry, transforming into a warm caramel with soft butter and a light spice.
+The palate is ultra-smooth and sultry, transforming into a warm caramel with soft butter and light spice.
 It finishes with a stronger spice and a long, warm sweetness.

-As much as we enjoy Patrón, we would not recommend purchasing it at full retail price.
+As much as we enjoy Patrón, I do not recommend purchasing it at full retail price.
 There are better tasting tequilas available that are a better use of my money.
-We would take the blanco from Corazon (also around $40) over Patrón any day.
+I would take the blanco from Corazon (also around $40) over Patrón any day.

-If Patrón Silver is on sale for anything around $30, then we feel that this price range is a better fit in comparison to other tequilas.
+If Patrón Silver is on sale for anything around $30, then this price range may be a better fit in comparison to other tequilas.

 Patrón is a perfect example of great marketing and the notion that price equals quality.
 Many drinkers who are new to tequila fall into this trap and rely on name recognition to guide them to their selections.

-- 100% Weber blue agave tequila distilled in Atotonilco in the highlands of Jalisco, Mexico
+- 100 percent Weber blue agave tequila distilled in Atotonilco in the highlands of Jalisco, Mexico

 - Produced by The Patrón Spirits Company